 Designed to allow suspended or expelled students continue their education while engaging in restorative practices.
-Secondary Gateway is located at King William and Vincent Massey.
+Secondary Gateway has two sites located at Rebecca Street and Hill Park.

 Gateway is Hamilton-Wentworth District School Board’s Safe & Caring Schools program for students who are on suspension for 6 to 20 days or who have been expelled from all HWDSB schools.
 Students are able to continue their education through homework completion and independent study.
 With the help of the teaching and support staff, students are also given an opportunity to develop long-term positive attitudes and behaviours so that they can achieve success when they return to a school or program in our Board.

 Students attend class for three to five hour sessions, five days a week.

 Teaching and discussion blocks are held in a small group format along with individual support when required.

 Students will be offered the Gateway Program under the following conditions:

 - Suspension of 6 to 10 days – academic support